 This section describes the features accessed through the Quick Access Keys located to the left of the display.
-These features are also accessible from the MENU.

-Gauge Display
+Home Display

-The Gauge Display screen for viewing engine statistics can be accessed by pressing the Quick Access Key or by selecting "Gauge Display" from the Menu options.
+The Home Display screen for viewing engine statistics can be accessed by pressing the Quick Access Key

-Pressing launches the Soft Key Commands to overlay the right side of the display.
+Pressing or any other key launches the Soft Key Commands to overlay the right side of the display.